Class 6 Exam > Class 6 Notes > Social Studies (SST) Class 6 > Chapter Notes: Locating Places on the Earth

 1. What are the main components of a map?

 Ans.
-The main components of a map include the title, scale, legend (or key), compass rose, and grid.
-The title indicates what the map represents, the scale shows the relationship between distance on the map and actual distance on the ground, the legend explains the symbols used, the compass rose indicates direction, and the grid helps in locating specific areas.
+The main components of a map include the title, scale, legend (or key), compass rose, and grid system.
+The title provides information about the area represented, the scale indicates the ratio of distance on the map to the actual distance on the ground, the legend explains the symbols used, the compass rose shows cardinal directions, and the grid system helps in locating specific points.

-4. How can I locate a place on Earth using a map?
+4. How do you locate a place on Earth using coordinates?

 69 videos|386 docs|80 tests